 - Preheat oven to 400°F. Line a baking sheet with parchment paper and set aside.

 - In a large bowl, whisk together the flour, baking powder, pumpkin pie spice, and salt together.
-Using a pastry blender (or two knives), cut in the cubes of butter until the mixture comes together and is crumbly.
+Using a pastry blender (or two knives), cut in the cubes of butter until the mixture comes together and is crumbly.2 cups (296g) gluten free flour blend, 2 teaspoons baking powder, 1 teaspoon pumpkin pie spice, ¼ teaspoon salt, ½ cup (113g) unsalted butter

 - In a smaller bowl, combine the brown sugar, half and half, pumpkin puree, and vanilla extract.
-Fold mixture into the dry ingredients until combined.
+Fold mixture into the dry ingredients until combined.½ cup (100g) light brown sugar, ½ cup (120ml) half and half, ½ cup (113g) canned pumpkin puree, ½ teaspoon vanilla extract

 - Transfer dough onto lined baking sheet and use your hands to form into a round disc.
 Use a sharp knife to cut into even-sized wedges.
-For mini scones, cut into 16 wedges.
 Bake for 18-20 minutes or until scones are slightly browned.
 Allow the scones to cool on the baking sheet for 5-10 minutes.

 - Combine the powdered sugar and pumpkin pie spice in a small bowl.
 Add the cream, one tablespoon at a time, until the glaze reaches a drizzling consistency.
-Drizzle over cooled scones and allow glaze to set for 5 minutes before serving.
+Drizzle over cooled scones and allow glaze to set for 5 minutes before serving.½ cup (60g) powdered sugar, ⅛ teaspoon pumpkin pie spice, 1 tablespoon milk or heavy cream

 - Make sure your butter is cold.
 No need to remove from the refrigerator to soften beforehand.

-- For the glaze, whole milk may be used instead of heavy cream.
+- For the glaze, milk may be used instead of heavy cream.